-Coats, briefcases, backpacks, computer cases, purses and other belongings must be left in the coat room or lockers.
+Coats, briefcases, backpacks, computer cases, purses and other belongings must be left in the lockers provided in the atrium.

 Food and drink, including gum, candy, and water, are prohibited from the Collection Teaching Gallery and Archives.

-All reservation for the Collection Teaching Gallery will require a final confirmation and schedule with Marcia Acita in order to facilitate adequate staffing for collections movement, security personnel, and time for general preparations and handling of materials and objects.
+All reservations for the Collection Teaching Gallery will require a final confirmation from Amy Linker or Ann Butler in order to facilitate adequate staffing for collections movement, security personnel, and time for general preparations and handling of materials and objects.

 Since staff will be specifically scheduled to coincide with appointment times we request timely arrival and consideration for all appointments.